jimsproul/phpmvc/README.md

 This is an Open-Source project, see the included MIT License.
 It is loosely based on Open-source code  Brad Traversy (https://www.traversymedia.com/) designed for his Object Oriented MVC Course through none of Brad's code was copied directly.

+***NOTE*** Beware of the dev branch!!
+The master branch should be good to go but in flight chnages could be in the dev or other branches.

 ### Tools Used

 **xampp** release 7.3.27  (https://www.apachefriends.org/index.html) to demo and test this code.
 It included Php 8.0, Apache & MariaDB.& MariaDB.